MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 The `TopicState` class has a flag to keep track of where we are in the conversation and uses conversation state to store it.
 The Prompt is initialized as "askName" to initiate the conversation.
 Once the bot receives response from the user, Prompt will be redefined as "askNumber" to initiate the next conversation. `UserProfile` class tracks user name and phone number and stores it in user state.

 ### Property accessors
 The `EchoBotAccessors` class in our example is created as a singleton and passed into the `class EchoWithCounterBot : IBot` constructor through dependency injection.
-The `EchoBotAccessors` class constructor initializes a new instance of the `EchoBotAccessors` class.
-It contains the `ConversationState`, `UserState`, and associated `IStatePropertyAccessor`.
+The `EchoBotAccessors` class contains the `ConversationState`, `UserState`, and associated `IStatePropertyAccessor`.
 The `conversationState` object stores the topic state and `userState` object that stores the user profile information.
-The `ConversationState` and `UserState` objects are created in the Startup.cs file.
+The `ConversationState` and `UserState` objects will be created later in the Startup.cs file.
 The conversation and user state objects are where we persist anything at the conversation and user scope.

 Updated the constructor to include `UserState` as shown below:
 ```csharp